robertjskelton/robertjskelton.github.io/_posts/2020-05-12-GX470-Paint-New-Rims.markdown

 * TRD Pros
 * Sequoia takeoffs

 Basically anything that would fit my GX470, that wasn't the rims it came with.
-Finally bought this set, and decided to paint them copper.
+Finally bought this set, and decided to paint them bronze.
 It's popular now.

 Anyways, my prep was:
 * Pressure wash rims and center caps